phywand/thinkingPhysics/source files to repurpose/pml stash/ESLarchive/ESLP01.md

 EEFToolkitCollaborationLink{Explaining to others, and listening to how others have understood your explanations forms a vital resource to help students know what they are thinking.}

-EEFFeedbackLink{Provide reinforcement, supporting and guiding students heading along the QuoteThis{right lines} and adapt what you do to switch the direction of travel where students are heading off down the QuoteThis{wrong track}.
+EEFplaceFeedbackLink{Provide reinforcement, supporting and guiding students heading along the QuoteThis{right lines} and adapt what you do to switch the direction of travel where students are heading off down the QuoteThis{wrong track}.
 Be very aware of student's statements that might well be little more than a recalled phrase.}

 EEFToolkitCPeerTutorLink{}